 If you believe that your privacy rights have been violated, you may file a complaint.
-Please send your complaint in writing, to Ramsey County or the U.S. Department of Health and Human Services at the address below.
+Please send your complaint in writing, to Ramsey County or the U.S. Department of Health and Human Services at this link or the address below.
 We cannot deny you service or treat you badly because you filed a complaint against us.

 County Courthouse and City Hall

 15 W. Kellogg Blvd., Room 250

 233 N. Michigan Ave., Suite 240